IT Project Manager Insurance

 IT business owner makes calculations on a tablet.

-A project manager who works independently will pay less for insurance than a startup with several employees.
+A project manager who works independently won't have to pay a lot for insurance.

 • Business property and equipment